vokter/vokter/README.md

 }
 ```

-### Response
+---

-Immediate responses are returned for every subscribe or cancel request, showing if said request was successful or not with the following JSON body:
+Both of the calls above return the following JSON body:
 ```javascript
 {
     "code": "0" // a number that uniquely identifies this error type (0 when the request was successful)